binerogroup/documentation/_sources/storage/persistent-block-storage/detach-volume.rst.txt

 OpenStack Terminal Client
 -------------------------

-To detach a volume using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`
+To detach a volume by using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`

-- Run this command: ``openstack server list``, save the name of the instance to which the volume you want to extend is connected.
+- Run this command: ``openstack server list``, save the name of the instance having the the volume you want to extend.

 - Run this command: ``openstack server volume list [NAME_OF_INSTANCE]``, replacing the name with that from previous step.